pace-neutrons/Horace/documentation/smg/02_development_environment.md

 Select that `cmake` is on the path.
 * You need to install the Visual Studio SDK.
 This can be the actual SDK or a working VS installation.
 I installed Visual Studio 16 2019 community edition (it's free).
+You can download this at https://visualstudio.microsoft.com/downloads.
+It is not clear how the C++ SDK is currently accessible from Microsoft - this appears to be a moving target over the years.
+But it is available as the VS 2017 version from "Chocolatey" on https://chocolatey.org/packages/visualcpp-build-tools.
+NB I have not tried this.
 At the time of writing, running `build` with compiler defaults will expect to find a VS2017 compiler, and will fail even if a more recent compiler is present but not 2017.
 Ensure that your compiler is explicitly selected as in the next instruction.